Sprinkels95/mvp-portfolio/README.md

 This repo highlights small-but-functional tools I've built to solve real developer and security problems.
 Each project is scoped as an MVP — focused, quick to build, and designed to test ideas.

-## Projects
+### ✨ My Philosophy
+I believe the best tools are the ones that teach.
+My work focuses on both building practical software solutions and creating educational experiences that empower developers.
+Whether I'm coding a security scanner or designing a workshop, my goal is to make complex topics accessible and actionable.

+---

-## Projects
+## 🚀 Projects

 - **[SecureFront](./securefront/README.md)**
   A browser-based frontend vulnerability scanner with local-only code analysis.
-Built to catch OWASP Top 10 issues without uploading code.
+I designed and built this tool from scratch to solve the problem of developer-centric security.

 - **[AI for Software Engineers Workshop](./ai-for-se-workshop/README.md)**
-  A workshop exploring how AI tools like GitHub Copilot, Cursor, and Gemini CLI can transform modern software engineering workflows.
+  A workshop exploring how AI tools can transform software engineering workflows.
+As the curriculum designer, I structured the content and hands-on exercises to take developers from basic prompting to advanced AI-assisted workflows.

 ---